lizalc/codeclimate-cppcheck/README.md

   Refer to the `--inconclusive` option of `cppcheck` for more information.
 * `suppressions-list`: suppress warnings listed in the file.
   Refer to the `--suppressions-list` option of `cppcheck` for more information.
+* `suppressions-xml`: suppress warnings listed in XML file.
+  Refer to the `--suppressions-xml` option of `cppcheck` for more information.
 * `inline-suppr`: allow suppression of warnings with inline comments, for example: `// cppcheck-suppress arrayIndexOutOfBounds`.
   Refer to the `--inline-suppr` option of `cppcheck` for more information